Wolfieheart/OptiFabric/.github/ISSUE_REQUEST/support.md

 ---
 name: Generic Support
-about: For all Generic Support Questions!
+about: For all Generic Support Questions! (ex: Freezes on Load)
 labels: 'Type: support ticket'
 ---